Amalgamation and Symmetry: From Local to Global Consistency in The Finite: Towards generic realisations

 \subsection{An algebraic-combinatorial approach}

-Traditionally, the term monoid is used to relax the requirements on groups w.r.t.\ existence of inverses while the term groupoid, in its intended meaning here, relaxes the requirement that the fundamental binary operation be total or that the underlying carrier set be single-sorted.
-Being faced with the need to allow both relaxations, one could be tempted to use the term \emph{monoidoid} for what is in fact also known as a \emph{category}.
-To emphasise the salient points for our considerations, we choose to call the resulting multi-partite algebraic structures, which may not necessarily provide inverses for their partial or sort-dependent composition operation, \emph{groupoidal monoids}.
+The term monoid is traditionally used to relax the requirements on groups w.r.t.\ existence of inverses while the term groupoid, in its intended meaning here, relaxes the requirement that the fundamental binary operation be total or that the underlying carrier set be single-sorted.
+The combination of both relaxations is captured in the notion of a \emph{category}.
+To emphasise the salient points for our considerations, we choose to call the resulting structures \emph{groupoidal monoids}, regarded as multi-partite algebraic structures, which may not necessarily provide inverses for their partial, sort-dependent composition operation.
 The groupoidal monoids to be considered here reflect, as algebraic structures, features of the underlying link structure $\I$ of an amalgamation pattern.
-Towards realisations we shall later want to lift their structural features to proper groupoid structure, with inverses, where we may think of groupoids as a multi-partite analogue of groups, as well as regarding them as categories with invertible morphisms or as close counterparts of inverse semigroups, cf.~\cite{Lawson}.
+Towards realisations we shall later want to lift them to proper groupoid structure with inverses.
+Groupoids should be thought of as multi-partite analogues of groups, as well as categories with invertible morphisms or as close counterparts of inverse semigroups, cf.~\cite{Lawson}.